-8. Grades Given When the National Board of Medical Examiners (NBME) Subject Examination is Failed the grading policies and standards of the course.
-In this case the student will be eligible to receive a grade higher than the minimum passing grade.
+Grades Given When the National Board of Medical Examiners (NBME) Subject Examination is Failed

 If a student passes a course based on passing the course assessments as defined by the course director and the syllabus, but the student fails the NBME subject examination, the student will receive a grade of "INC" [incomplete].
 The student will be required to take a second NBME subject examination.